ID Theft Protection

 What is Identity Theft?

-- Stealing bank statements from the mail.
+- Stealing bank statements from your mail.

 - Rummaging through trash for personal data.

-- Stealing personal identification information from workplace records
+- Stealing personal identification information from workplace records.

 What can I do if I become a victim of identity theft?